michaeljr007/portfolio-blog-automation/posts/10-Countries-Where-Life-Feels-Like-a-Cozy-Dream-(Best-Standard-of-Living-Ranked!).md

 ## 🇨🇦 7.
 Canada

-Maple syrup, polite small talk, and vast natural beauty — what’s not to love?
+Maple syrup, polite small talk, and vast natural beauty, what’s not to love?

 - **Why it’s dreamy:** Great public healthcare, diverse cities, strong economy, and mountains begging you to hike them.
 - Plus, Canadians apologize so sweetly it almost makes getting bumped on the sidewalk a pleasant experience.